Chen Jitang

 During World War II he was a member of the National Government, Supreme National Defense Commission and Strategic Commission, also taking up the agriculture and forestry ministry of the cabinet.
 He was named governor of Hainan Island (then part of Guangdong province) after the war.
 He fled to Taiwan in April 1950, when Hainan came under Communist control, and was named a "Strategic Adviser of the President."
-He died on November 3, 1954, in Taiwan.
+He died on November 3, 1954, in Taipei, Taiwan, and is buried in Beitou District.

 Family

 Chen had three wives and a total of 18 children.
 Among his children was Shu-Park Chan, professor of electrical engineering at Santa Clara University and founder and first president of International Technological University, both in California's Silicon Valley.